 Today, most portable gadgets are designed for ‘planned obsolescence, which is why it’s always nice and fun to rediscover technologies of yesteryears.

-As long as you have the right tools, there’s a good chance that those gadgets that were made 20-30 years ago- or, even older- would still be operational today.
+As long as you have the right tools, there’s a good chance that gadgets made 20-30 years ago—or even older—will still be operational today.

 Notes: You can download the English version of RIOsitude (v 3.12) and the USB drivers for the Diamond RIO 500 MP3 player as a zipped package here.
-Please note that these would work only under Windows 98, ME & Windows 2000.
+Please note that these will work only under Windows 98, ME, and 2000.

-For vintage Mac OS users, you can download what version of SoundJam will suit your need— zipped or bin file version on this page.
+For vintage Mac OS users, you can download the version of SoundJam that will suit your needs- zipped or bin file version- on this page.

 Today, I received my Amazon Fire TV Cube right at my doorstep and was able to set it up in about half an hour, including the installation of all my apps — mostly to watch TV shows and movies all over the web.